lepidus/referencesForChapters/README.md

 ![References on chapter form](assets/references_on_chapter_form.png)

+---

-To display the chapter references in the chapter page, it's necessary to add a little adjustment in the OMP theme being used.
+To display the chapter references on the chapter page, it's necessary to make a small adjustment to the OMP theme being used.
 Here is an example of the references being displayed in the Default theme, after the change:

 ![References on chapter page](assets/references_chapter_page.png)